AnnikaV9/lowbar/README.md

 ```python3
 bar.update_smooth(40)
 ```
-***Note:** `update_smooth()` will add a 5 ms delay to every percentage increment, which may cause your program to become slow if you call lowbar multiple different times.
-A full bar will take half a second to fill up.
-If you value your program's speed, it's best to stick with `update()`.
+***Note:** Since version 1.1.4, `update_smooth()` is no-longer fully blocking.
+It will run in a separate thread, so your program will continue it's execution while the bar is animating.
+However, calling another lowbar function during the animation will block the main thread to prevent visual glitches.
+To avoid this block, make sure to always call `log()` before `update_smooth()`, not after.
 See issue [#5](https://github.com/AnnikaV9/lowbar/issues/5)*

 <br />